Unraveling the Strangler Pattern (Part I): An Introduction to the Optimal Application Modernization Approach

 What Is Strangler Pattern?

 Using the Strangler pattern is a lot like remodeling a house, one room at a time, rather than knocking the building down to start from scratch.
-Throughout the migration process, end users can continue utilizing the same interface as if no changes are occurring at all.
+While developers may choose to steadily update frontend code, end users can continue utilizing the same applications throughout the migration process as if no backend changes are occurring at all.

 So, how is this possible?
 The Strangler pattern places the legacy system behind a facade.
 As new applications and services are added, the facade begins to reroute users to those updated versions.
 If a certain component hasn’t been modernized yet, the facade will simply route users to the legacy application or service.
 It’s a seamless process that enables old and new systems to function together until migration is complete.